 Theme and Design

 The next blog investment I would recommend is a theme and design for your site.
 If you’re a pro at web design and coding your own site, then by all means, go for it.
 But if you’re like me and are definitely not a pro, I would hire someone or purchase a pre-made design.
-I did a lot of research before making the leap to a self-hosted site, and ultimately decided to purchase the Genesis Framework for Very Erin.
+I did a lot of research before making the leap to a self-hosted site and ultimately decided to purchase the Genesis Framework.
 I would recommend it to anyone!
 It has really made running my site a breeze.

 As for designs, the options are endless.
 You can hire a designer to do a custom theme for you, which is likely going to be pricey (I’ve never done this so I can’t say just how pricey.)
 You can also purchase a design off Etsy for as low as $15.
 For a more middle of the road option, I chose to purchase a design from Pretty Darn Cute designs.
 The designs are all feminine, simple-to-use themes that run with the Genesis Framework.
 The technical support is great as well.